Alcaro/musical-invention/README.md

 example.com ip=93.184.0.0/16             # Allow only if example.com points to that subnet.
 example.com user=www-data                # Allow only for this user.
 Note that DNS lookups are allowed for everyone; others just can't communicate with the target.
 # To allow everything for a user, put [iptables -A OUTPUT -m owner --uid-owner (user) -j ACCEPT] before NFQUEUEing the DNS request.
-* queue=0                                # Tells which iptables QUEUE to listen to.
+* queue=0                                # Tells which iptables NFQUEUE to listen to.
 Must have a * in the domain name field.
 * chain=MUSICAL target=ACCEPT            # Tells which iptables chain to write the rules to, and what target to use.
 You can put a custom chain that logs then accepts here. example.com delay=300                    # Tells how long to leave the port open after a successful lookup.
 Domain name can be * to set the default, or you can put this on any valid rule.
 # Don't just set it to one second, because that's how long it takes to open the connection; DNS lookups are often cached, and if the cache lasts longer than this timer, successive connections will fail.